morungos/morungos.github.io/projects/quotes.md

 title: The "Cite-a-tron"
 draft: true
 author: Stuart
+summary: |-
+  An exploration of tiny embedded language models, and how we can use them to build objects in the manner of Slow AI, that help reflect on our use of language.
+background: '/img/pages/IMG_1141.jpeg'
+image_description: 'A small assembly of wires an an e-ink display showing an imaginary quotation'
 ---

 The "cite-a-tron" (I need a better name, but "quotes device" is even worse and